-When looking for a new job there are three main categories of nurses you will see: two-year RN (ADN), four-year RN (BSN), and a masters degree in nursing (MSN).
+When looking for a new job there are three main nursing degrees: a two-year RN (Associate Degree in Nursing), a four-year RN (Bachelor’s Degree in Nursing), and a Master of Science in Nursing (MSN).

 Nurses in this category are generally either new nurses who chose an affordable school option (wise choice) or an experienced nurse who chose not to go back to school to further their education.
 Many ADNs could be currently in school for their BSN or an AD-MSN program, which are becoming increasingly popular.
 ADN prepared nurses have the least amount of education.
 Most of the education they missed out on when compared to a BSN or MSN is leadership and critical thinking and assessment, important and valuable nursing skills that are highly sought after.
 Therefore, ADN prepared nurses are the least appealing candidates from an educational standpoint.

-(If you are an ADN prepared nurse and are not looking to further your education, you should consider maximizing your experiences and looking for other ways to separate yourself from other candidates (e.g. professional certifications).
-ADN nurses should strongly consider going back to school because, without at least a BSN, you will face many barriers to career advancement and leadership opportunities.
-Larger healthcare facilities are requiring ADN prepared nurses to go back after hire within a predetermined amount of time to get their BSN.
+If you are an ADN-prepared nurse and are not looking to further your education, you should consider maximizing your experiences and looking for other ways to separate yourself from other candidates (e.g. professional certifications).
+ADN nurses should strongly consider going back to school.
+Without at least a BSN, they will face many barriers to career advancement and leadership opportunities.
+Larger healthcare facilities are requiring ADN-prepared nurses to go back after hire within a predetermined amount of time to get their BSN.
 ADN to BSN programs are generally not intensive and most organizations will help pay for schooling.

 If you are an ADN prepared nurse and not nearing the end of your career, the best thing you can do to be competitive in the job market is to get your BSN.
 If you are in a BSN program that could be a big selling point to add to your resume as well!